-During January 2021 we received approval for grants from the Israeli Investment Authority that will fund 15%-20% of our expected \$1.5 million investment in Advanced Manufacturing Equipment fit to Industry 4.0 standards, which focuses on interconnectivity, automation, machine learning, and real-time data.
-In addition, we received final approval from the Israel Innovation Authority ("IIA") for a 50% participation in an approximately \$250,000 one-year development program, which is set to start in March 2021.
+During January 2021 we received approval for grants from the Israeli Investment Authority that will fund 15%-20% of our expected \$1.5 million investment in Advanced Manufacturing Equipment compatible with Industry 4.0 standards, which focuses on interconnectivity, automation, machine learning, and real-time data.
+In addition, we received final approval from the Israel Innovation Authority ("IIA") for a 50% participation in an approximately \$250,000 one-year development program, which started in March 2021.
 The total R&D program may be extended for a second year, subject to IIA approval.
 This R&D program is meant to enable Eltek to achieve a significantly faster production rate in certain stages of its manufacturing process, which will also drastically reduce scrap.
 There can be no assurance that the R&D program will succeed in achieving its goals or that all pre-defined benefits will be attained.
-The development program and process is designed to ensure air cleanness in order to meet ISO-14644-1 Standard class ISO 5 for cleanroom measurement.